Mathématique: Chapter 48

 The floor felt very hard.

 “UHF,” Eli snapped.
-“It’s in UHF, and it’s in the military allocation band.
+“It’s UHF.
+It’s in the military allocation band.
 No surprises there, but—oh crap, I think I’m jacking the signal.
-Yeah, yeah I’m boosting it, I’m boosting it, crap, or it’s boosting itselfthis isn’t good, I hope no one is scanning for you right now, damn it.
-Okay, definitely time to shut this—oh.
+Yeah, yeah I’m boosting it, I’m boosting it, crap, or it’s boosting itself.
+No idea.
+Thiiis isn’t good; I hope no one’s scanning for you right now, damn it.
+Okay, definitely time to shut this—uh.
 Dave?
-Okay, hang on, one second.
+Hang on.
+One second.
 Don’t pass out.
 How does this thing even—oh yikes.”

-“Nope,” Eli said, the word loud and very close to him.
+“Nope,” Eli said, loud and close.
 “That’s not an ‘okay’ face.
 Move your hand.
-Yeah okay, or don’t, I can work with this.”
+Yeah, or don’t, I can work with this.”

-Rush could feel his hand being pried away from his temple, a cool press, and a sickening reattach and then—
+Rush felt his hand pried away from his temple, a cool press, a sickening reattach, and—

 Rush nodded.